starfishlover62/RedditSearch/README.md

     * For ubuntu or Debian based systems:
         ```sudo apt install python3 python3-pip```
 2. Install required libraries.
 They can be found in requirements.txt (Run `pip install -r requirements.txt`)
 3. For clipboard functionality, either xclip or xsel is needed.
-Check if they are installed with ```sudo apt show xclip``` or `sudo apt show xsel` See
+Check if they are installed with ```sudo apt show xclip``` or `sudo apt show xsel` See the pyperclip documentation (https://pypi.org/project/pyperclip/) for more information.

 # Usage